peak-ai/platform-global-images/workflow/python/ds-pack/v1/README.md

-# workflow-python-barebones-v1
+# workflow-python-ds-pack-v1
-This is the smallest Python image that allows users to run workflows.
+This image contains a set of most used dependencies

 ## Image Details
 ### Base Image